The Idea #

 Taking some picturesque photos...

-We hung all the motherboards and their screens onto the wall.
+We hung all the motherboards and their screens on the wall.

 After ensuring everything worked and replacing a few scratched screens, we cleaned up the cables and added a border.